Machine Learning Notebook

 print(f"Mean F1: {scores.mean():.3f} ± {scores.std():.3f}")

-5-fold CV splits data into 5 equal parts, trains on 4 and tests on 1, rotating which part is the test set.
-The mean score is more reliable than any single split.
+5-fold CV cuts the data into 5 equal parts.
+It trains on 4 and tests on 1, then rotates which part is the test set.
+The average score across the folds is more reliable than any single split.

 Common scoring values: 'accuracy', 'f1', 'roc_auc', 'r2', 'neg_mean_absolute_error'.